cnwanneka/password-generator/README.md

 This application uses a cryptographically secure random number generator to ensure the randomness and security of generated passwords.

 This application is a simple command-line tool that enables one to generate a random password, which is strong and secure.
-The password that one receives is based on the criteria that they have chosen in the prompts.
+The password that one gets is based on the criteria that they have chosen in the prompts.

 I applied pseudo-coding to the planning and preparation of this project and it was useful in making me to understand what was required to be done and what steps to follow.